proplot-dev/proplot/docs/why.rst

 In matplotlib, when ``extend='min'``, ``extend='max'``, or ``extend='neither'`` is passed to `~matplotlib.figure.Figure.colorbar` , colormap colors reserved for "out-of-bounds" values are truncated.

 The problem is that matplotlib discretizes colormaps by generating a low-resolution lookup table (see `~matplotlib.colors.LinearSegmentedColormap` for details).
+This approach cannot be fine-tuned and creates an unnecessary copy of the colormap.

+..
-This approach cannot be fine-tuned, creates an unnecessary copy of the colormap, and prevents you from using the resulting colormap for plots with different numbers of levels.
+   and prevents you from using the resulting colormap for plots with different numbers of levels.

 It is clear that the task discretizing colormap colors should be left to the **normalizer**, not the colormap itself.
 Matplotlib provides `~matplotlib.colors.BoundaryNorm` for this purpose, but it is seldom used and its features are limited.